-Historic district commissioners must be knowledgeable about a variety of subjects such as architectural styles, historic and replacement building materials, construction methods, laws and regulations, and local community history.
+4. Hold regular historic preservation trainings for historic district commissions Historic district commissioners must be knowledgeable about a variety of subjects such as architectural styles, historic and replacement building materials, construction methods, laws and regulations and local community history.
 The number of commissioners on a historic district commission can vary from five to nine, depending on a community's population, and they are appointed for three-year terms.
 Michigan currently has 78 communities with historic district commissions.
 That means there are more than 600 commissioners in the state at any one time and the turnover of commissioners is constant.
 Historic district commissioners are volunteers and Michigan's financially strapped communities have little funding available for trainings.
-Creating commissioner training programs that are offered on a regular basis, are easily accessible, and are available at a reasonable cost should be priority.
+Creating commissioner training programs that are offered on a regular basis, are easily accessible and are available at a reasonable cost should be priority.

-5. Create Youth Education Programs and Establish Mechanisms to Reach the K-12 Audience
+5. Create youth education programs and establish mechanisms to reach the K-12 audience

 It was important to planning workshop participants that preservationists work with educators to relate existing places in local communities with the concepts taught within the broad continuum of Michigan's history.
-This type of knowledge would increase understanding of a resource's historic significance and help to integrate the consideration of historic resources in the decision-making process at all levels-local, regional, and state.
-Examples provided by workshop participants of the type of actions that could be developed include:
+This type of knowledge would increase understanding of a resource's historic significance and help to integrate the consideration of historic resources in the decision-making process at all levels-local, regional and state.
+Examples provided by workshop participants of these type of actions that could be developed include:

-- Create a teacher training program based on state professional development requirements that incorporates historic preservation and archaeology into history education in Michigan's schools. - Create K-12 historic preservation and archaeology education programs for use both in schools and outside of schools, i.e. after school programs, scouting programs, YMCAs, etc. - Use new mediums to reach younger audiences: coloring books, books, apps, and websites.
+- Create a teacher training program based on state professional development requirements that incorporates historic preservation and archaeology into history education in Michigan's schools. - Create K-12 historic preservation and archaeology education programs for use both in schools and outside of schools, i.e., after-school programs, scouting programs, YMCAs, etc. - Use new mediums to reach younger audiences: coloring books, books, apps and websites.

-GOAL 2: EXPAND PRESERVATION FUNDING OPPORTUNITIES
+GOAL 2 EXPAND PRESERVATION FUNDING OPPORTUNITIES

-- 1. Reinstate the State Historic Preservation Tax Incentive - 2.
-Establish a State Historic Preservation Endowment Fund - 3.
-Increase the Number of Grants Available for Historic Preservation Activities - 4.
-Develop Funding Eligibility Criteria and Approval Processes that Address the Needs of Underrepresented Communities - 5.
-Secure New Funding Sources for Historic Preservation
+- 1. Reinstate the state historic preservation tax incentive - 2.
+Establish a state historic preservation endowment fund - 3.
+Increase the number of grants available for historic preservation activities - 4.
+Develop funding eligibility criteria and approval processes that address the needs of underrepresented communities - 5.
+Secure new funding sources for historic preservation

-Due to funding shortfalls currently being experienced by many Michigan communities, find ways to include funding for preservation activities within existing related programs (CDBG, landbanks) and create new partnerships with organizations and agencies that would benefit from funding preservation activities.
+Due to funding shortfalls currently being experienced by many Michigan communities, find ways to include funding for preservation activities within existing related programs (CDBG, land banks) and create new partnerships with organizations and agencies that would benefit from funding preservation activities.